CNN beats Fox News by one important metric, but it may not want to brag about it

 There could be a few reasons for this.
 Fox News is one of the few news brands on the list that is viewed more favorably among Republicans than Democrats—that latter of whom have a wider variety of mainstream sources to choose from—so Fox’s audience is probably more monolithic overall.
 It’s also possible that the news cycle this summer, when Morning Consult’s surveys were taken, was especially polarizing in and of itself.
 Let’s face it: CNN spent the better part of a year treating the Mueller report like it was the only story that mattered, so it’s not surprising that it turned off a few viewers.

 In fact, Morning Consult’s survey data supports this.
 CNN was rated 14 points more polarizing this year than last year, but that’s because its favorability dropped even further among Republicans.
 Its favorability with Democrats stayed about the same.
+That said, when comparing this year to last year, Fox News fared even worse—becoming 19 points more polarizing.

 It’s hard to know what news outlets should make of any of this data.
 Is it a reflection of the way they cover the news, or how audiences perceive the news, or both?
 But it sure is consistent with the idea that news consumers are increasingly living in parallel universes of different, often conflicting information streams—and it’s only getting worse.